310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 It’s the usual nonsense from him.
 Morisawa simplifies his expressions far too much.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki grin %}
 It’d take a long time to explain myself, that’s why!
-There are more than four hundred sentai heroes, y’know!
+There are more than four hundred tokusatsu heroes, y’know!
 It’s impossible to narrow it down to only one.

 Alright, you know what — I’ll tell you all about the history of heroes, as a bedtime story! ☆
 {% endbubble %}